trevorsharp/harmony-hub-api/README.md

 1. Create the `docker-compose.yml` file as described below
 2. Run `docker-compose up -d` in the folder where your `docker-compose.yml` lives
 3. Check the logs using `docker-compose logs -f` to see if there are any errors in your configuration
-4. Go to `http://localhost:PORT/status` (where PORT is the port number configured in the `docker-compose.yml` file) to check that the API is up ad running
+4. Go to `http://localhost:3000/status` to check that the API is up and running

 ### docker-compose.yml